 The program takes all measures to ensure a safe and healthy environment for both children and adults.
-The air quality is monitored, non-lead based and non or low VOC paint is used; renovation/maintenance work is completed when staff and children are out of the facility; pesticides and other chemicals are only applied when children and staff are not present.
+The air quality is monitored in all learning environments with preschool buildings having additional air filters; non-lead based and non or low VOC paint is used; renovation/maintenance work is completed when staff and children are out of the facility; pesticides and other chemicals are only applied when children and staff are not present.
 All cleaning products are considered "green" and non-toxic.
 Product information is available from the front office.